rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 > You have N machines writing syslog events to a server somewhere.
 Each incoming entry should be compared to a list of regular expressions on the server.
 Each regexp has a corresponding event that should be triggered if a match occurs.
 Said event will write/udpate a value somewhere that can be queried by interested parties.
 How do you implement it?

-I thought this could make a good fit for solving with Riak Core because it's not completely trivial but it's not bloated with complexity either (it could be, but I'm going to keep it simple here).

 What's a vnode, Anyways?
 ----------

-* A _vnode_ is a _virtual node_, as opposed to physical _node_
+* A vnode is a _virtual node_, as opposed to physical node

 * Each vnode is responsible for **one** partition on the [ring](http://wiki.basho.com/An-Introduction-to-Riak.html#Clustering)